Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

 ### Tools Used
 ---
 - Microsoft Excel [Download Here](https.//www.microsoft.com)
-  1. Data Cleaning: Removing duplicates, and standardizing formats for consistency.
+1. Data Cleaning: Checked for inconsistent rows, and columns, duplicate values, and null rows.
+Ensured data quality by removing duplicate entries.
 2. Data Exploration: Using pivot tables to organize, summarize, and filter the data for clear interpretation.
-  3. Data Transformation: Using functions and formulas to compute new fields, categorize data, and create basic aggregations.
+3. Data Transformation: Ensured all data fields were assigned the correct data types, the numerical fields formatted as accounting for ideal financial reports, expense tracking, and any data where monetary values are used, for readable presentation.
+Sorted the dataset by the date column to organize transaction orderly.
+Added a new column to calculate the total sales of each entries using Sum function: ```SUM(Quantity*UnitPrice)
 4. Exporting Data: Preparing the cleaned dataset for further analysis in Structured Query Language (SQL) and visualization in Power BI

 - Structured Query Language
 1. Data Retrival: Writing SQL queries to extract relevant datasets for analysis, such as total sales for each product category, number of sales transactions in each region, highest-selling product, total revenue per product, monthly sales total for the current year, top five customers by total purchase amount, percentage of total sales contributed by each region, and products with no sales in the last quarter.
 2. Data Query: For querying of data.

 - Power BI (Business Intelligence)
 1. Data Integration: Importing and transforming data from Excel and SQL databases, to create a unified data model for analysis.
 2. Interactive Dashboard: To visualizes the insights found in Excel and SQL which includes a sales overview, top-selling products, and regional breakdowns.
-  3. Data Visualization: Creating various visualizations (E.g Bar charts, pie charts) to highlight important metrics such as total sales, product performance, and customer demograhics.
+3. Data Visualization: Creating various visualizations like bar chart, pie chart, card and matrix to highlight important metrics such as total sales, product performance, and regional breakdowns.
 4. StoryTelling with Data: Using visual narratives to guide business owner through findings, emphasizing trends, and actionable insights that can inform business decisions.
-- GitHub: For building of portfolio
+- GitHub: For building my portfolio.

 ### Dataset
 ---

 - Sales Data from Capstone by LITA_TheIncubator_Hub.
 It includes this key columns;
 1. OrderID: This is a unique identifier for each order.
 2. CustomerID: This is the unique identifier for each customer in the dataset, allowing for tracking customer-specific purchases and behaviors
 3. Product: This is an item purchased by each customer.
 4. Region: This is the geographical location where the sale occured.
 5. OrderDate: This is the date of the order or sales date
 6. Quantity: It is the number of items sold
 7. UnitPrice: The price of a single product sold

 ### Basic Statistics